 Blue Pearl Pet Hospital, Rockville: 301-637-3228

-What Constitutes a Pet Emergency?
+What Counts as a Pet Emergency?

 - Abnormal behavior: If your pet is acting abnormally for an extended period of time, bring him or her to the vet.
 No one knows your pet better than you do, so it’s important that you acknowledge the signs your pet exhibits.